gSchool/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/02-big-o.md

 In general:

 * If the size of the input is *divided* by some value with each iteration, the time complexity involves a logarithm with a base equal to the divisor.
 * By far, the most common logarithmic base is 2 because our algorithms often, like binary search, divide the input size by two with each iteration.
+  * So often we drop the base of the logarithm on the assumption that it is 2.

 #### Other Time Complexities